 Mortgages aren’t one-size-fits-all and jumbo loans are no exception.
 Essentially, a jumbo loan is a mortgage that exceeds baseline amounts set by Federal National Mortgage Association (Fannie Mae) and Federal Home Loan Mortgage Corporation (Freddie Mac) guidelines.
-Since jumbo loans do not have upper limits established by the agencies mentioned, it’s up to your lender to determine the ceiling amount for jumbo loan limits, and whether it enforces it or not.
+Since jumbo loans do not have upper limits established by the agencies mentioned, it’s up to your lender to determine the ceiling amount for jumbo loan limits.

 If you are wondering whether you’ll need a jumbo loan, you need to consider the limits set for conforming loans and U.S. Federal Housing Administration (FHA) loans.
 The agency-set maximum limits for these loans provide a baseline for jumbo loans.

 Most parts of the country have one maximum loan amount for conforming loans.
 In some high-cost areas, such as Washington D.C. and certain California counties, the threshold for the maximum conforming loan is higher.

 See our county-by-county chart below, which highlights all counties with 2022 conforming loan limits above the standard $647,200.

 Those limits apply to conforming loans that follow Fannie Mae or Freddie Mac guidelines.
 A different loan limit kicks in if you’re buying a home in 2022 using an FHA loan, which is backed by the Federal Housing Administration.
 The maximum FHA loan limit for one-unit properties in low-cost areas in 2022 is $420,680, up from $356,362 in 2021.
 The maximum limit for one-unit properties in approximately 70 high-cost counties has been raised to $970,800, up from $822,375 in 2021.